tobiaslins/tobiaslins/README.md

 ### Hi there 👋

-- Currently working on [splitbee.io](https://splitbee.io) 🐝 It's an product analytics and A/B testing tool.
+- Currently working on [splitbee.io](https://splitbee.io) 🐝   – A product analytics and A/B testing tool.

 <!--
 **tobiaslins/tobiaslins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.